tyoung1738/nc-news-api/README.md

 # Northcoders News API

+## Summary ##
+This repo enables the hosting of a live backend API.
+It provides the data and seed files to establish test/development/production databases, and provides an express app with error handling, models and controllers to enable querying of the database.
+It also provides a full test suite.
+The test database is queried locally via Jest and the production database can be queried via **[this link](https://ty-news-api.onrender.com/api/)**.

+## Instructions ##

+1. In order to establish the API, first clone this repo into a suitable file.
+To do this via terminal use `git clone <link_to_this_repo>`

+2. Install the required dependencies `npm install --dev` will install those with devDependencies also

-In order to run the protocol locally, we must set up our test and development databases.
+3. In order to run the protocol locally, we must set up our test and development databases.

-1. Create 2 files:
+    Create 2 files:
-    a) .env.test
+        a) `.env.test`
-    b) .env.development
+        b) `.env.development`

-2. In each file, define the database to be used for each environment:
+    In each file, define the database to be used for each environment:
-    a) PGDATABASE=nc_news
+        a) `PGDATABASE=nc_news`
-    b) PGDATABASE=nc_news_test
+        b) `PGDATABASE=nc_news_test`

-We have configured our connection.js file such that this will connect to our test DB for npm run test, otherwise it will connect to our development database.
+We have configured our `connection.js` file to connect to our test database when running tests and connect to our development database otherwise.

+4. Setup and seed a database locally with the command `npm run setup-dbs` then `npm run seed`

+5. Run tests using the Jest test suite installed `npm t`

+### Dependencies ###
+Minimum versions required to run protocol:

+`Node.js v21.4.0`

+`Postgres 14.10` (for Ubuntu)